Language-Research-Technology/ldaca-website/content/resources/ldaca-resources/access-policy/index.md

 A strategy for ongoing access and data management of the collection in LDaCA must be developed in collaboration with the {{< glossary_link display="Data Steward" id="data-steward" >}}.
 Responsibilities and processes must be clearly outlined specifying that {{< glossary_link display="Data Stewards" id="data-steward" >}} will respond appropriately to access requests, system updates and user feedback.
 This is key for collections that require access approval on a case-by-case basis and for those collections that may introduce data updates, such as additional data, edits to existing data, transcription, or annotation etc.

-Both LDaCA and the {{< glossary_link display="Data Steward" id="data-steward" >}} are jointly responsible for ongoing maintenance of the collection in LDaCA, and updating the Work Plan as needed.
+Both LDaCA and the {{< glossary_link display="Data Steward" id="data-steward" >}} are jointly responsible for ongoing maintenance of the collection in LDaCA, and updating the {{< glossary_link display="Work Plan" id="work-plan" >}} as needed.
 Read more about [our ongoing engagement.](/resources/ldaca-resources/data-onboarding-process/#5-ongoing-engagement)

 <br>

 ## 4. Supporting Information

-The Access Policy is supported by the LDaCA Terms of Use, Privacy Policy, and Takedown Policy.
+The Access Policy is supported by the LDaCA Terms of Use, Privacy Policy, and {{< glossary_link display="Takedown Policy" id="takedown-policy" >}}.
 These are summarised below; please go to the links to view the actual policies online.

 <br>